Self Reliance Case Management - Williston/Dickinson

 Representative Payee Case Management - Williston/Dickinson

 Managing personal finances is the key within this program.
 The typical client is a person with a disability who receives a monthly Social Security benefit.
 It has been determined either by Social Security, the client’s family, or the client him/herself that they are incapable of handling their money.
 Typically a checking and savings account are set up through CAP.
 Staff works with each client to establish a monthly budget, pay the monthly bills and provide the client with spending money.
-It is the agency’s responsibility to ensure that the basic needs of the clients are met – housing, heat and food.
+It is the agency’s responsibility to ensure that the basic needs of the clients are met – food, clothing, and shelter.

 Senior Companion Program - Williston

 Income Tax Assistance - Williston/Dickinson

 This is a free tax preparation service for low-income individuals, individuals with a disability and elderly.
 This program generally runs from the beginning of February through April 15th.
 Returns are electronically filed.
 This is a basic service and cannot deal with complicated returns such as self-employment, business and complicated deductions.